jasonyanglu/jasonyanglu.github.io/_pages/about.md

 ## Recent News
+* **July 5 2025**: One paper about semi-supervised fine-tuning is accepted by ACMMM .
+Congrats to Hezhao!
 * **June 26 2025**: Two ICCV papers are accepted!
 Congrats to Shanshan and Chikai!
 * **Feb 27 2025**: One paper about semi-supervised federated learning is accepted by CVPR .
 Congrats to Yijie!
 * **Dec 10 2024**: Two AAAI papers are accepted!